TBA-SA Muay Thai Rules

 All Classes (Except No Head Strikes/NHS) will wear elbow pads and have the option of elbow strikes to the head.

-NHS (No Head Strikes) will wear chest protectors for Class C/Novice but will not wear chest protectors in Class B.
+NHS (No Head Strikes) will wear chest protectors for Class C/Novice and the Senior+ NHS divisions.

 Thai Liniment is ALLOWED to be used to warm the fighter up prior to the fight.
 It cannot be applied above the shoulders (neck and head area).
 Other warming agents such as Ben Gay, Icy Hot, and other sports cremes are NOT allowed.